On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 What had made her sick?

-While literature was her main focus, Shapiro always had an abiding interest in psychology and recently had become interested in an emerging field called Psychoneuroimmunology (PNI), a subfield of psychosomatic medicine.
+While literature was her primary focus, Shapiro always had an abiding interest in psychology and had recently become interested in an emerging field called Psychoneuroimmunology (PNI), a subfield of psychosomatic medicine.

-PNI is the study of the interaction between the nervous system and the immune system, and the relationship between mental processes and health.
+PNI is the study of the interaction between the nervous and immune systems and the relationship between mental processes and health.

 She realized, upon her diagnosis, that searching for methods for health and healing was far more important to her than the study of 19th century literature, so she left New York to attend workshops and seminars on the mind and body and psychological methods, and switched disciplines, enrolling in a doctoral program in clinical psychology.